palkan/active_delivery/README.md

     PigeonService.launch pigeon
   end

-  # Called when we want to send message asynchronously.
+  # Called when we want to send a message asynchronously.
-  # For example, you can use background job here.
+  # For example, you can use a background job here.
   def notify_later(sender, delivery_action, *args)
     pigeon = sender.public_send(delivery_action, *args)
     # PigeonLaunchService do all the sending job